telerik/kendo-ui-core/docs/accessibility/five-tips-for-accessible-charts-with-dataviz.md

 For a complete, working sample of this example, see [http://jsbin.com/odowud/15](http://jsbin.com/odowud/15/edit).

-### 5. Create an off-Screen Table, or Allow the Table and Chart to be Swapped on-Screen
+### 5. Create an Off-screen Table, or Allow the Table and Chart to be Swapped On-screen

 Generating a data table is nice, but you may not want to display the raw data on-screen with the chart for all users.
 In that case, you have two options.
 You can either: 1) place the table off-screen, invisible to sighted users, but available to screen readers; or, 2) provide all users with the